 How to Connect with Policymakers and Funding Agencies

 Effective communication with members of Congress and federal funding agencies is critical.
-The education and science community must actively participate in conversations about significant federal decisions that affect research and universities.
-Learn to provide clear, relevant information to help shape policy or advocate for scientific research, the humanities, or student financial aid.
-Jennifer Grodsky, BU’s vice president for Federal Relations, and consultants from Lewis-Burke Associates provide insights about how to connect with key policymakers, draft testimony, seek federal funding, and engage with stakeholders in local and national government.
+Jennifer Grodsky, BU’s vice president for Federal Relations, and consultants from Lewis-Burke Associates provided insights about how to connect with key policymakers, draft testimony, seek federal funding, and engage with stakeholders in local and national government.

 How to Use Social Media to Promote Your Work & Expertise